-It’s something that can be harmful — say, if we have the ability to produce an unlimited number of paper cups…where would they all go after they’ve been used? — but generally it’s something we try to pursue, especially in situations where we have the option of unlimited without the trash-heap downside that can come tandem (I’m looking at you, Industrial Revolution).
+It can be harmful.
+If we have the ability to produce an unlimited number of paper cups, where would they all go after they’ve been used?
+But it’s still something we pursue, and often to great effect.

-If you consider information and the way it’s stored, transmitted and consumed today, you’ll realize that we are able to create and distribute a nearly unlimited amount of knowledge to every part of the globe.
-There are still some choke points that require more hardware-muscle, but in general, if the knowledge exists, it can be made available and consumed for the price of nearly nothing.
+If you think about information and the way it’s stored, transmitted, and consumed today, you’ll see we are able to create and distribute a nearly unlimited amount of knowledge to every part of the globe.
+There are still choke points which require more hardware-muscle, but in general, if the knowledge exists it can be made available and consumed for the price of nearly nothing.

 That is our capability, anyway.
-The reality is something far different due to the artificial limitations put on information by ‘old guard gatekeepers;’ that is, companies and individuals who are accustomed to the limitations of atoms and have treasured business models based around those limitations.
+The reality is different, due to the artificial limitations put on information by ‘old guard gatekeepers.’
+That is, companies and individuals who are accustomed to the limitations of atoms and have business models based around those limitations.

-These people can’t really be blamed for pining after the days where one required a Xerox machine and a lot of time to copy a book they owned the rights to.
-I imagine this new world — where pixels are free and books are 1′s and 0′s, easily duplicated and distributed to millions around the world — is terribly frightening to them and their models, so different it is from the way things used to be.
+These people can’t really be blamed for pining after the days where one required a Xerox machine and a lot of time to copy a book to which they owned the rights.
+I imagine this new world, where pixels are free and books are 1’s and 0’s, easily duplicated and distributed to millions around the world, is terribly frightening to them and their models, different as it is from the way things used to be.

 But just because something ‘used to be,’ doesn’t mean it ‘ought to be.’

-Say you go into a library with your ebook reader of choice and browse their online list of books available, finding one that you’d love to read.
-You click to download it and are told that all available copies are checked out.
+If you go into a library with your ebook reader of choice and browse their online list of books available and find one you’d love to read, you might click to download it and find that all available copies are checked out.

 The big six publishers defend the decision to place artificial limits on ebooks in libraries as such:

-First, it limits the flow of information out of laziness, not necessity.
+First, it limits the flow of information out of laziness and tradition, not out of necessity.

-Covering the latter-point first, locking down ebooks with DRM and legalities that say “Now don’t you go reading this without my permission, okay?” is a ridiculous move, made all the more ridiculous by the industry’s inability to enforce their lockdown.
+Covering the latter-point first, locking down ebooks with DRM and legalities which say, “Now don’t you go reading this without my permission, okay?” is a ridiculous move, made all the more ridiculous by the industry’s inability to enforce their lockdown.